HOME WISE Uranium Project > Mining & Milling > Issues >

 Doctors and Métis demand moratorium for uranium exploration in Gaspé peninsula 18 medical doctors in the Baie des Chaleurs area have signed an open letter demanding the halt of uranium exploration at Pointe-à-la-Croix and Escuminac.
 The Métis community of Gaspé, too, has demanded a moratorium.
 (L'Écho de la Baie Feb.
 1, 2011)

 On Feb.
-2, 2011, the Conseil d'administration of the Centre de santé et de services sociaux de la Baie-des-Chaleurs external link (CSSSBC) has demanded the Québec government to impose a moratorium on uranium exploration and mining on the territory of Baie-des-Chaleurs, until the results of a study on the health effects of uranium are available.
-The results of the study conducted by experts of the Institut national de santé publique du Québec external link (INSPQ) are expected in winter 2012.
+2, 2011, the Conseil d'administration of the Centre de santé et de services sociaux de la Baie-des-Chaleurs (CSSSBC) has demanded the Québec government to impose a moratorium on uranium exploration and mining on the territory of Baie-des-Chaleurs, until the results of a study on the health effects of uranium are available.
+The results of the study conducted by experts of the Institut national de santé publique du Québec (INSPQ) are expected in winter 2012.

 > Download CSSSBC communique Feb.
-2, 2012 external link (PDF - in French)
+2, 2012 (PDF - in French)

 Uranium exploration in Sept-Îles area